1978 BBWAA Career Excellence Award Winner Dick Young

 He distinguished himself with the ability to give a second-day touch to a first-day game story, and with his hard-hitting, "tell it like it is" treatment of friend or foe alike.

 Young was a leader in his field who constantly fought to improve working conditions for baseball writers in press boxes and clubhouses throughout the major leagues while keeping up to date on the latest trends in baseball writing and reporting.

-1978 J.G.
-Taylor Spink Award Winner Dick Young - BL-4372-99 (National Baseball Hall of Fame Library)
+1978 BBWAA Career Excellence Award winner Dick Young.
+(National Baseball Hall of Fame and Museum)